step-security-bot/zowe-cli/README.md

 <br/>

 ## **Building Zowe CLI From Source**
-Zowe CLI requires NPM version 7 to install from source.
+Zowe CLI requires NPM version 7 (or newer) to install from source.
 Before proceeding, check your NPM version with `npm --version` and if it's older than 7.x, update with `npm install -g npm`.

 The first time that you download Zowe CLI from the GitHub repository, issue the following command to install the required Zowe CLI dependencies and several development tools: